 - Know the personal triggers.
 What causes the desire to smoke?
 This can involve physiological addiction, habits, and emotions that need to be resolved using healthy means.

 - Use patches, lozenges, and gum.
-There is a number of products created to help with quitting smoking, they contains progressively less doses of nicotine— the main addictive agent in cigarettes— to ease cravings.
+There is a number of products created to help with quitting smoking, they contain progressively fewer doses of nicotine— the main addictive agent in cigarettes— to ease cravings.
 Not to mention they are much cheaper.

-- Stay quit.
+- Stay quiet.
 It is helpful to use these 4Ds to deal with desires and cravings: delay, deep breath, do something else, drink water.

 6. Maintain a healthy body weight: Maintaining a healthy body weight will help relieve the pressure.
-In addition, it will improve immune functioning to speed healing and improve perception of life and desires to partake in healthy daily activities.
-Distance running is a great way to lose body weight as it burns through primary body fuels stored from carbohydrates— primarily found in breads, sugars, and starches— to activate the burning of stored fat as energy.
+In addition, it will improve immune functioning to speed healing and improve the perception of life and desires to partake in healthy daily activities.
+Distance running is a great way to lose body weight as it burns through primary body fuels stored from carbohydrates— primarily found in pieces of bread, sugars, and starches— to activate the burning of stored fat as energy.
 This process is called ketosis.

-There are two main false diagnosis that can mimic the symptoms sciatica.
-False or a misdiagnoses include:
+There are two main false diagnoses that can mimic the symptoms sciatica.
+False or misdiagnoses include: